 It was back in May the LTA confirmed a new title for the Scotland ATP Challenger tournament, the Murray Trophy – Glasgow, and the waiting is over with the action due to unfold on court over seven days.

-This men’s event is part of the new and expanded international calendar of tournaments being staged by the LTA in Britain this year, providing a showcase for tennis outside of the traditional summer grass court season and opening up the sport to more fans around the country.
+The Murray Trophy – Glasgow is one of a new and expanded international calendar of tournaments being staged by the LTA in Britain this year, providing a showcase for tennis outside of the traditional summer grass court season and opening up the sport to more fans around the country.

 The LTA has worked in partnership with Glasgow Life and Tennis Scotland to deliver the event, and worked closely with Jamie Murray over the course of several months to develop it for 2019.
 The collaboration has meant Murray’s experience on the pro circuit can be combined with the LTA’s expertise in delivering world class events to ensure the tournament excels in meeting the needs of both the players on court and the fans in the stands.